Administration of the kingdom of Mysore: Pre-colonial era administration

+Direct British rule

 Following Tipu's death in 1799, the kingdom came under direct British rule in 1831.
-Lushington, Briggs and Morrison, the early commissioners, were followed by Mark Cubbon and Lewin Bentham Bowring.
-Mark Cubbon took charge in 1834 and is known for his excellent handling of the kingdom.
+Lushington, Briggs, and Morrison, the early commissioners, were followed by Mark Cubbon and Lewin Bentham Bowring.
+Mark Cubbon took charge in 1834.
 He made Bangalore the capital and divided the princely state into 4 divisions, each under a British superintendent.
 The state was further divided into 120 taluks with 85 taluk courts, with all lower level administration in the Kannada language.
 The Amildar was in charge of a taluk to whom a Hoblidar, the caretaker of a Hobli comprising a few villages, reported.
 The office of the commissioner had eight departments; revenue, post, police, cavalry, public works, medical, the animal husbandry, judiciary and education.
 The judiciary was hierarchical with the commissioners' court at the apex, followed by the Huzur Adalat, four superintending courts and eight Sadar Munsiff courts at the lowest level.
 Mark Cubbon is credited with the construction of over one thousand miles of roads, hundreds of dams, coffee production and improvements in the tax and revenue systems.

 Lewin Bowring became the chief commissioner in 1862 and held the position until 1870.
 Under Lewin Bowring, the state was divided into three divisions, each under a British commissioner.
 There were eight districts in all under these divisions, with each looked after by a deputy commissioner who was aided by the Amildars and Hoblidars.
 The property "Registration Act", the "Indian Penal code" and "Code of Criminal Procedure" came into effect and the judiciary was separated from the executive branch of the administration.
 Lewin Bowring expanded the education system with the formation of the Central Educational Agency, helping the kingdom modernize quickly.
 However, unlike Mark Cubbon, Lewin Bowring generally preferred to employ British officers.
-In 1881, following a strong lobby favouring rendition, the British handed back the administration of Mysore to King Chamaraja Wodeyar VIII.
-The post of commissioner was abolished and replaced by a Diwan, his two advisers and a British resident in the Mysore court.